thanos-io/thanos/docs/components/query-frontend.md

                                  value, then use
                                  query-range.split-min-horizontal-shards to
                                  split query.
+      --query-range.min-split-interval=0
+                                 Split query range requests which duration are over this threshold.
+Using this parameter is not allowed with query-range.split-interval.
+                                 One should also set
+                                 query-range.split-min-horizontal-shards to a
+                                 value greater than 1 to enable splitting.
       --query-range.partial-response
                                  Enable partial response for query range
                                  requests if no partial_response param is